YiiGuxing/intellij-translation-subplugin-sample/README.md

 ## Notes

 1. The open API of **Intellij Translation Plugin** is still under development, so the extensible features for sub-plugins are limited.
-2. This project is only a sample for subplugin development; you may need to adjust it according to your actual requirements.
+2. This project is only a sample for subplugin development, you may need to adjust it according to your actual requirements.
 3. This project is not a template project and is not recommended for direct secondary development.
 Please use the official plugin template project [intellij-platform-plugin-template](https://github.com/JetBrains/intellij-platform-plugin-template) as the base, and refer to this project for guidance.

 ## Open API